quixio/quix-docs/docs/platform/intro.md

   - **Data Explorer**: Explore Live and Historical data of your applications to test that your code is working as expected.

-## API’s
+## APIs

-We have provided four API’s to help you work with streaming data.
+We have provided four APIs to help you work with streaming data.
 These
 include:

 [**Stream Writer API**](../apis/streaming-writer-api/intro.md): helps